swiftlang/swift-evolution/proposals/NNNN-cross-compilation-destinations.md

 `swift build --toolset toolset1.json --toolset toolset2.json` will build with `/custom/swiftc` and no extra flags, as specified in `toolset2.json`, but `/usr/bin/clang -pedantic` from `toolset1.json` will still be used.

+Tools not specified in any of the supplied toolset files will be looked up in existing implied search paths that are used without any presence of toolset files, even when `toolsetRootPath` is present in any toolset file.
+We'd like toolsets to be explicit enough in this regard: if any tool would like to participate in toolsets path lookups, it must have its path provided, either relative or absolute, in any of the provided toolset files.

 When cross-compiling, paths in `toolset.json` files supplied in destination artifact bundles should be self-contained with same rules applied as in `destination.json`: no absolute paths and no escaping symlinks are allowed.
 Users are still able to provide their own `toolset.json` files outside of artifact bundles to specify additional developer tools